OkGoDoIt/OpenAI-API-dotnet/README.md

 #### Streaming
 Streaming allows you to get results are they are generated, which can help your application feel more responsive, especially on slow models like Davinci.

-Using the new C# 8.0 async interators:
+Using the new C# 8.0 async iterators:
 ```csharp
 IAsyncEnumerable<CompletionResult> StreamCompletionEnumerableAsync(CompletionRequest request)